+GPM_base

-GPM_base = Average flow rate, in gallons per minute, of the baseline faucet "as-used."
-This includes the effect of existing low flow fixtures and therefore the freerider rate for this measure should be 0.
+= Average flow rate, in gallons per minute, of the baseline faucet "as-used."

+Note, if GPM_base is based upon the deemed assumptions below, since these include participants that had existing low flow fixtures, the freerider rate for this measure should be 0.

 Program GPM_base

-Direct-install 2.24 701
+Direct-install 2.24 768

-Retrofit, Efficiency Kits, NC or TOS 2.35 702
+Retrofit, Efficiency Kits, NC or TOS 2.35 769